Remi Poppe: Member of the House of Representatives

 In the 1994 Dutch general election, the SP was successful for the first time in its existence.
 Poppe, together with party leader Jan Marijnissen, occupied the two parliamentary seats that were obtained.
-In the House he was involved in matters such as environmental management and agriculture.
+He was involved in matters such as environmental management and agriculture in the House.
 He made a case for recovering the costs of waste processing from the producer, but his motions for this did not win a majority.
 He also fought in the House for financial compensation for asbestosis victims.
 He was re-elected in the 1998 Dutch general election, in which the SP rose to five seats.
 In 1997 he was a member of the Cannerberg Parliamentary Commission of Inquiry into Asbestos Problems.
 Poppe was no longer eligible for re-election in the 2002 Dutch general election because he wanted to be active in local politics again.
 Poppe returned to the House of Representatives after the 2006 Dutch general election.
 He was in a low 19th position on the candidate list, but due to the party's unexpectedly large win, that was enough to be re-elected.
 After he left parliament again in 2010, he was the lijstduwer in the 2017 Dutch general election.